veraPDF/veraPDF.github.io/validation/pdfa-part1/index.md

 * Specification: ISO 19005-1:2005
 * Levels: A, B

-## Rule 6.7.8-1
+## Rule <a name="6.7.8-1"></a>$

 ### Requirement

->*Extension schema descriptions shall be specified using the PDF/A extension schema description schema defined in this clause.*
+>*[Extension schema] descriptions shall be specified using the PDF/A extension schema container schema defined in this clause.*

 ### Error details

 An extension schema object contains fields not defined by the specification.

-An extension schema is any XMP schema that is not defined in XMP Specification.
-All objects of the extension shcemas and their fields are specified in ISO 19005-1:2005, 6.7.8 and its technical corrigenda.
+An extension schema is any XMP schema that is not defined in the XMP Specification.
+All objects of the extension schemas and their fields are specified in ISO 19005-1:2005, 6.7.8 and its technical corrigenda.

 * Object type: `ExtensionSchemaObject`
 * Test condition: `containsUndefinedFields == false`
 * Specification: ISO 19005-1:2005
 * Levels: A, B
 * Additional references:
   * ISO 19005-1:2005/Cor.1:2007, 6.7.8

-## Rule 6.7.8-2
+## Rule <a name="6.7.8-2"></a>$

 ### Requirement

->*The extension schema container schema uses the namespace URI "http://www.aiim.org/pdfa/ns/extension/".
-The required schema namespace prefix is pdfaExtension. pdfaExtension:schemas - Bag Schema - Description of extension schemas.*
+>*The extension schema container schema … uses the namespace URI "http://www.aiim.org/pdfa/ns/extension/".
+The required schema namespace prefix is pdfaExtension.
+[The container schema includes the following property: pdfaExtension:schemas (Bag).]*

 ### Error details

 Invalid syntax of the extension schema container.

-Extension schema container srotes a sequence of extension schemas defined in the XMP package.
+Extension schema container stores a sequence of extension schemas defined in the XMP package.

 * Object type: `ExtensionSchemasContainer`
 * Test condition: `isValidBag == true && prefix == "pdfaExtension"`
 * Specification: ISO 19005-1:2005
 * Levels: A, B
 * Additional references:
   * ISO 19005-1:2005/Cor.1:2007, 6.7.8

-## Rule 6.7.8-3
+## Rule <a name="6.7.8-3"></a>$

 ### Requirement

->*The Schema type is an XMP structure containing the definition of an extension schema.
+>*The Schema type … is an XMP structure containing the definition of an extension schema.
 The field namespace URI is "http://www.aiim.org/pdfa/ns/schema#".
 The required field namespace prefix is pdfaSchema.
-The Schema type includes the following fields: pdfaSchema:schema (Text), pdfaSchema:namespaceURI (URI), pdfaSchema:prefix (Text), pdfaSchema:property (Seq Property), pdfaSchema:valueType (Seq ValueType).*
+[The Schema type includes the following fields: pdfaSchema:schema (Text), pdfaSchema:namespaceURI (URI), pdfaSchema:prefix (Text), pdfaSchema:property (Seq Property), pdfaSchema:valueType (Seq ValueType).]*

 ### Error details